 Before submitting your thesis to LITS for archiving, read through these policies.
 They will help you understand the process and ensure you have all the information you and your advisor need.

 In accordance with Faculty Legislation, Library, Information, and Technology Services (LITS) archives and makes accessible the final accepted and corrected version of student honors theses and any accompanying or supporting materials (such as video, images or audio) within our Institutional Archive’s Student Theses and Honors Collection.
+[While work is underway to update Faculty Legislation, additional guidance appears in brackets.]

 - Once a thesis is submitted and approved into the online collection, no changes are permitted: all edits and revisions must be incorporated before submission.